f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h4>2.3: Center frequency with NCO engaged</h4>

-This is the center frequency of the mix of LO and NCO combined and is the source passband center frequency when the NCO is engaged.
+This is the NCO frequency.
 Use the thumbwheels to adjust frequency as done with the LO (1.1).
 Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.
 The boundaries are dynamically calculated from the LO center frequency, sample rate and hardware decimation factor.

 &#9758; In the LMS7002M TSP block the NCO sits before the decimator (see Fig.14 of the [datasheet](http://www.limemicro.com/wp-content/uploads/2015/09/LMS7002M-Data-Sheet-v2.8.0.pdf) p.7) so it runs at the actual ADC rate.
 Hence the NCO limits are calculated as +/- half the device to host sample rate multiplied by the hardware decimation factor.
 For example with a 4 MS/s device to host sample rate (5) and a hadrware decimation of 16 (3) you have +/- 32 MHz span around the LO for the NCO.
 In this example you can tune all HF frequencies with the center frequency set at its lowest (30 MHz).